THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 5. Assisting Inventory Control in any other inventory related matters.

-1. Designation of the individual will be communicated to Inventory Control via Form IC-8, "Notice of Designated Departmental Property Coordinator."
-Subsequent changes of Departmental Property Coordinator will be communicated to Inventory Control using Form IC-8.
+1. Designation of the individual will be communicated to Inventory Control via Form IC-8, "Notice of Designated Departmental Materials Coordinator."
+Subsequent changes of Departmental Materials Coordinator will be communicated to Inventory Control using Form IC-8.

 2. A physical inventory of all movable assets (including equipment containing ePHI) will be taken annually, and the results reconciled with the previous record of physical inventory.